JyoshnaDeepala/IPL-Win-Probalility-Prediction-using-ML/README.md

 # IPL Win Probaility Predictor

-Cricket live apps like "ESPNcricinfo","Cricbuzz" shows the win probability of the match using Machine Learning.
+Cricket live apps like "ESPNcricinfo" ,"Cricbuzz" shows the win probability of the match using Machine Learning.
 This web application uses the same type of analysis to make predictions based on the current flow of match in second innings. https://ipl-win-probability-predicto.herokuapp.com/